aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

     Elapsed time: 0.0003041 s

-The parallel version is a little faster that the sequential one but we should test it on laregr dataframes.
+The parallel version is a little faster that the sequential one but we should test it on larger dataframes.

 ## Global comparison